adamschoenemann/ShepherdsTale/README.md

 ShepherdsTale
 =============

-A Unity project for 5th semester on Medialty, Aalborg University CPH
+A Unity project for 5th semester on Medialogy, Aalborg University CPH